al-deployment-services/al_ci_aws_cross_setup/README.rst

 Take note of the output from the script, you will need to record the Environment ID if you wish to delete it later using this script (see below).

 VPC or region in the input scope will be removed from the environment.
+If the final scope is empty, the environment will stay running until you explicitly delete it.

 Sample Usage - Delete